Dealing with Drift of Adaptation Spaces in Learning-based Self-Adaptive Systems using Lifelong Self-Adaptation: Introduction

-In~\cite{10.1145/3524844.3528052}, we introduced a preliminary version of lifelong self-adaptation and we applied it to two types of concept drift: sudden covariate drift and incremental covariate drift.
-In these types of concept drift, we considered concern drift in the \textit{input features} of the learning model of the learner.
-In contrast, novel class appearance concerns drift in the \textit{target} of the learner, i.e., the prediction space of the learning model.
-This type of concept drift often requires interaction with stakeholders.
+In~\cite{10.1145/3524844.3528052}, we introduced an initial version of lifelong self-adaptation and we applied it to two types of concept drift: sudden covariate drift and incremental covariate drift.
+Covariate drift refers to drift in the \textit{input features} of the learning model of a learner under the assumption that the labeling functions of the source and target domains are identical for a classification task~\cite{adel2015probabilistic}.
+In contrast, novel class appearance concerns drift in the \textit{target} of a learner, i.e., the prediction space of the learning model.
+Handling this type of concept drift often requires interaction with stakeholders.

 The remainder of this paper is structured as follows.
 In Section~\ref{sec:background}, we provide background on novel class appearance and lifelong machine learning.
 Section~\ref{sec:problemContext} introduces DeltaIoT and elaborates on the problem of drift of adaptation spaces.
 Section~\ref{sec:methodology} then presents lifelong self-adaptation.
 We instantiate the architecture of a lifelong self-adaptive system for the case of drift in adaptation spaces using DeltaIoT.
 In Section~\ref{sec:evaluation}, we evaluate lifelong self-adaptation for drift of adaptation spaces using different scenarios in DeltaIoT and we discuss threats to validity.
 Section~\ref{sec:relatedWork} presents related work.
 Finally, we wrap up and outline opportunities for future research in Section~\ref{sec:conclusions}.